hpcloud/kubernetes-service-loadbalancer/README.md

-# High Available Multi-Backend Load balancer
+# High Available Multi-Backend Load balancer for Kubernetes Service

 The project implements a load balancer controller that will provide a high available and load balancing access to HTTP and TCP kubernetes applications.
 It also provide SSL support for http apps.